 In addition to that, there are daily trips by sea from the Bahrain National Museum to the Bu Maher Fort shore between 10:00 am and 6:00 pm.
 So you can make a day of it, check the marvelous museum, the stunning historical fort and a have a nice boat trip at the same time.

 The first national theater in the Kingdom and one of its cultural icons, Bahrain National Theater is an architectural monument that was superbly designed.

 The design of the theatre pays tribute to the country’s sailing traditions.
 Complete with a surrounding courtyard that stretches to the edge of the sea, making the entire structure appear as if it is floating on water.

 Extending over an area of 11,869 square meters, The Bahrain National Theater is the third largest theater in the Arab world, it can accommodate 1,001 people; this was inspired by the tales of 1,001 Nights.

 Bahrain National Theatre is one of the top tourist attractions in Bahrain, both for the amazing shows you can catch there and for the beauty of the building.

 Sakhir desert is located in the Southern Governorate of the Kingdom of Bahrain.
-The dessert is the most famous camping site in Bahrain; numerous people go to Sakhir for camping.
+The dessert is the most famous camping site in Bahrain and one of the best stargazing locations in the Gulf region; numerous people go to Sakhir for camping.